Buffalo mozzarella: Areas of production

 In Italy, the cheese is produced nationwide using Italian Mediterranean buffalo milk under the government's official name mozzarella di latte di bufala because Italian buffalo are found in all Italian regions.
-Only the specific type of mozzarella di bufala campana PDO is produced in the area reaching from Rome, Lazio, to Paestum, near Salerno, Campania, and there are also production areas in the province of Foggia, Apulia, and in Venafro, Molise.
+The mozzarella di bufala campana, which has denominazione di origine protetta status, is produced only within a defined area which includes: in Campania, the whole of the province of Caserta and of the province of Salerno, and parts of those of Benevento and Naples; in Lazio, parts of the provinces of Frosinone, Latina and Rome; in Molise, part of the comune of Venafro; and in Puglia, part of the province of Foggia.
 Buffalo mozzarella is a €300m ($330m) per year industry in Italy, which produces around 33,000 tonnes of it every year, with 16 percent sold abroad (mostly in the European Union).
 France and Germany are the main importers, but sales to Japan and Russia are growing.

-Apart from in Italy, its birthplace, buffalo mozzarella is manufactured in many other countries around the world.
+Apart from in Italy, buffalo mozzarella is manufactured in many other countries around the world.
 There are producers in Switzerland, the United States, Australia, Mexico, Brazil, Canada, China, Japan, Venezuela, Argentina, the United Kingdom, Ireland, Spain, Sweden, Colombia, Thailand, Israel, Egypt, India, and South Africa, all using milk from their own herds of water buffaloes.

 Mozzarella di bufala campana

 Buffalo mozzarella from Campania bears the trademark mozzarella di bufala campana.
-In 1993, it was granted denominazione di origine controllata (DOC) status, in 1996 the trademark received the registry number 1107/96, and in 2008 the European Union granted protected geographical status and the PDO designation.
+In 1993, it was granted denominazione di origine status, in 1996 the trademark received the registry number 1107/96, and in 2008 the European Union granted protected geographical status and the PDO designation.
 The Consorzio per la Tutela del Formaggio di Bufala Campana (lit.
 'Consortium for the Protection of the Buffalo Cheese of Campania') is an organization of approximately 200 producers that, under Italian law, is responsible for the "protection, surveillance, promotion and marketing" of mozzarella di bufala campana.
 The mozzarella industry in Italy resulted from 34,990 recorded females of the Italian Mediterranean breed, which account for ≈30% of the total dairy buffalo population (this percentage does not exist in any other country) and have a mean production of 2,356 kg milk in 270 days of lactation, with 8% fat, and 4.63% protein.